k78ma/k78ma.github.io/_projects/moe-flairop.md

 I chose to design this in this manner according to our architecture experiments, where we determined that the backbone feature extraction is the most crucial stage.
 A similar gate-based feature extraction is also included in the forward pass of the testing function.

-I experimented with **gating networs** that take an input image and output a set of weights, essentially allowing us to choose an expert to use based on their confidence.
+I experimented with **gating networks** that take an input image and output a set of weights, essentially allowing us to choose an expert to use based on their confidence.
 Several different architectures; the one shown below is a simple example.
 Here is the way I defined the gating network:
 - Defined the input and output layers of the gating network.
 The input layer takes the input image, and the output layer output the model confidences for each of the expert models.
 - Defined hidden layers of the gating network, as well as activation functions (ReLU).